 Screening, Brief Intervention and Referral To services (SBIRT)

 The Northshore School District has a long-standing commitment to student health and wellness.
-As a district we are committed to equity, safety, building on the strengths of students and families, providing support, and addressing the needs of the whole child.
+As a district we are dedicated to equity, safety, families, building on the strengths of students, providing support, and addressing the needs of the whole child.
+We will be screening students this school year through an opt-out model.

-With anxiety, depression, and a desire for connection on the rise for youth, Screening, Brief Intervention and Referral To services (SBIRT) is a beneficial care model used to more effectively identify and address the needs of middle school students through the use of screening tool called Check Yourself.
+Screening, Brief Intervention and Referral To services (SBIRT), is a beneficial care model that will be used to more effectively identify and address the needs of middle school students through the use of a survey tool called Check Yourself.
+Your students participation is completely voluntary and students also have the option to decline the survey, at any time.

 Families may review the Check Yourself questions by taking a test screener.
 Your answers will not be saved.
 Use 123456 as your ID number.